The Next Generation: Patlabor: Novels

 Four novels featuring new original stories set during the series penned by Yamamura and overseen by Oshii were published.
 A fifth novel based on the movie and written by Oshii and Yamamura together, The Next Generation Patlabor: Tokyo War 2 Haiiro no Yuurei ("The Gray Ghost") (The Next Generation パトレイバー Tokyo War 2 灰色の幽霊) was also released.
 The title of the fifth novel is notable because it is shown to be a direct sequel to Oshii's 1994 novelization of Patlabor 2: The Movie, Kidou Keisatsu Patlabor Tokyo War (機動警察パトレイバー Tokyo War).

 Plot

 The story takes place in the Patlabor world's version of 2013 Tokyo, taking place after the TV series and movies.
 The completion of the Babylon Project led to disuse of Labors, and Japan is in the midst of a recession.
 Labors falling into disuse mean there is also no place for the patrol labor squads, which have been shrunk to only one division.

-Short story episodes

 The series follows the new members of SV2 as they solve cases and get into trouble like their predecessors did.

-Shuto Kessen

-SV2 is in peril of being dismantled by police HQ, and Gotouda's investigations into the "great legacy" his predecessor left behind to prevent this lead him to Yukihito Tsuge.
-Shortly after his meeting with the man, a terrorist group inspired by Tsuge and composed of his followers uses a stolen experimental stealth gunship with optic camouflage, the AH-88J2 Kai "Gray Ghost", to conduct terrorist attacks on Tokyo, starting with destroying the Rainbow Bridge, re-enacting the events of Tsuge's coup.
-Seeking a way to stop the attacks, Gotouda seeks out the former captain of SV2 division 1, Shinobu Nagumo, to find out what she knows, while the other members of SV2 chase the terrorist group and public security's Kei Takahata investigates the mysterious pilot of the Gray Ghost, Rei Haibara.